tombijaoui/KPMG_assignment/readme.md

    ```bash
    pip install -r requirements.txt
    ```
-2. Create or edit `.env` at the project root and fill in all Azure API keys, endpoints, and model deployment names (GPT-4o, text-embedding-ada-002, etc.)
+2. Edit `.env` at the project root and fill in all Azure API keys, API versions and endpoints.
 3. Start the backend:
    ```bash
    uvicorn phase_2.src.api:app --reload --port 8000